JesperLekland/react-native-svg-charts/README.md

 This library uses [react-native-svg](https://github.com/react-native-community/react-native-svg) to render its graphs.
 Therefore this library needs to be installed **AND** linked into your project to work.

+Other than the above dependency this library uses pure javascript and supports both iOS and Android

 ## Motivation

 Creating beautiful graphs in React Native shouldn't be hard or require a ton of knowledge.